m-camps/webserv/README.md

-# Project Name
+# WEBSERV
-> WEBSERV 42 aims to create a fully functional web server written in C++98.
+> Webserv aims to create a fully functional web server written in C++98.

 ## Table of Contents
 * [General Info](#general-information)